 - Tax evasion

 The offence of Fraud

-Under to section 192E of the Crimes Act, a person who ‘by deception, dishonestly obtains property belonging to another or obtains any financial advantage or causes any financial disadvantage’ is guilty of committing an offence, with the maximum penalty 10 years imprisonment.
+Under section 192E of the Crimes Act, a person who ‘by deception, dishonestly obtains property belonging to another or obtains any financial advantage or causes any financial disadvantage’ is guilty of committing an offence, with the maximum penalty of 10 years imprisonment.

 Given the operation of this section, it is important to understand the meaning of ‘obtaining financial advantage’ and ‘causing financial disadvantage’.